100% SATISFACTION GUARANTEE

 - Neil Burgess (1846-1910), American vaudeville comedian

-- Charles William St John Burgess (1874-1922), known as Cathal Brugha, who was a leader in the Irish War of Independence and the Minister of Defense in the first Irish Parliament
+- Charles William St John Burgess (1874-1922), known as Cathal Brugha, a leader in the Irish War of Independence and the Minister of Defense in the first Irish Parliament

 - The Burgess Family by Harol Donal Burgess.